nimitvijayvargee/NimitVijayvargee/README.md

-Python, HTML/CSS
+-Python, HTML/CSS
-MicroPython and CircuitPython for the RaspberryPi Pico Your local child prodigy
+-MicroPython and CircuitPython for the RaspberryPi Pico -Your local child prodigy